Lyounessi/P7-Flask-app/README.md

-# P7-Flask-app
+# GrandPyBot Flask's application
-This is an opensource project using flask and APIs
+This is an opensource project using flask microframework, google maps API and mediawiki API.

+# Creating The application
+In process ...